ItsCharaHere/RNSArchipelago/README.md

 Alternatively, it can be downloaded manually by
 1. Downloading the .7z file in releases
+2. Remove the version number from the name so that its RnSArchipelago.7z
-2. Dragging it (while still zipped) onto the Reloaded 2 "Configure Mods" screen, which is reached by clicking on the Rabbit and Steel Icon
+3. Dragging it (while still zipped) onto the Reloaded 2 "Configure Mods" screen, which is reached by clicking on the Rabbit and Steel Icon

 Then on the "Configure Mods" screen make sure the mod is active, box should be red and have a + instead of -
 - RNSReloaded should have a filled in red box